 You may have also seen the FB posts from Jim and I about our trip to NYC for an amazing photoshoot with Michael Keel Photography for First for Women magazine (due out around November 23).
 What you didn’t see is three weeks before we had come into contact with poison ivy.
 Jim and I experienced uncontrollable itching for several weeks.
 Added to my dilemma was a three YEAR history with chronic hives.
 My high histamine levels added insult to injury.
 I was trying anything and everything and then a reaction to a new antihistamine led me to the emergency room with chest pains.
 It was still another week before I felt relief from the itching.
 I even had to cancel two book events during that time.
 I don’t say this for sympathy or pity, but for you to understand that we all get to CHOOSE what we focus on and promote.

 To provide one more example, I’m in an industry where we get to share “before and after” photos.
-We share glimpses of peoples journey.
-But I’ve also been privileged to hear the inside scoop and behind the scenes stories.
+We share glimpses of people’s journeys.
+But I’ve also been privileged to hear the inside scoop and behind-the-scenes stories.
 Do you realize that every transformation you see starts with a before photo, where someone got sick and tired of being sick and tired?
 Every transformation or success story that we see or hear about starts with a person who one day decided to change.
 And then every day, every hour, sometimes every MINUTE they had to decide again.
-Whether it’s 43 pounds like my friend Tina released or 100 pounds that my friend Rachel released (and went on to be a fitness competitor).
-They all have wall kicking moments and days where they don’t feel like making the healthier choice, but they do it anyway.
+Whether it’s 43 pounds like my friend Tina released or 100 pounds like my friend Rachel released (and went on to be a fitness competitor).
+They all have wall-kicking moments and days where they don’t feel like making the healthier choice, but they do it anyway.

 My point is this: we all have highs AND lows.
 Here are five things we can learn from them.